Soldiers -- Tennessee -- Correspondence.

 Julius E. Thomas Diary and Daybook

-This collection contains the diary and daybook of Julius E. Thomas, 2nd Sergeant and Chief Bugler of Company F, 1st Tennessee Cavalry (Union).
+This collection contains the diary and daybook of Union soldier Julius E. Thomas, 2nd Sergeant and Chief Bugler of Company F, 1st Tennessee Cavalry.
 Entries range from August 5, 1864 through April 5, 1865.
 Thomas writes about the movement of his company throughout Tennessee.
-Part of the book contains notations of supplies used for construction.
+Additionally, the entries cover topics such as supplies, battles, sermons, and Thomas’s feelings about being a soldier.

 M. H. Owen Letter